bwarren2/objective_impeachment/PITCHME.md

 The Trump administration has actually _cut_ anticorruption funds to Ukraine.

+Note:

+(Read slide.)

 ---

 ##### "Just concerned about corruption" but cut anticorruption funding

 <img src="assets/img/counterarguments/cut_funding.png" alt="" height="40%" width="40%">

+Note:

+So what is left?

 ---